Target Exam

 Question:

-a- Initially, the BJP adopted a broader political platform than that of the Jana Sangh.
+Statement A- Initially, the BJP adopted a broader political platform than that of the Jana Sangh.

 Options:

-Only Statement a is correct.
+Only Statement A is correct.

-Only Statement b is correct.
+Only Statement B is correct.

 Both Statements are correct.